9 April 2026

 Luton Dev vs Tooting Bec

-The other league cup semi-final sees an intruiging clash between a very strong Bec side facing a young Luton Dev team who have made a lot of progress during the latter stages of the season.
+The other league cup semi-final sees an intriguing clash between a very strong Bec side facing a young Luton Dev team who have made a lot of progress during the latter stages of the season.

 Verdict: Tooting Bec have the habit of doing just enough to come out on top.
 We predict that will happen again but only by the odd goal.
 A tight battle in prospect.